dev-346/quinfer-docs/docs/privacy-and-data.md

 # 🔐 Privacy-First by Design

-TeachLens is built with a core commitment to data privacy and security.
+Quinfer is built with a core commitment to data privacy and security.
 We believe you should have complete ownership of your classroom data.
 Here’s how we ensure it:

 *   **💻 All Data Stays on Your Computer:** Every piece of information—including student names, assessment questions, and diagnostic results—is stored exclusively on your local device.